About

 At The Living Projects we want to find ways to build resilience, capacity and confidence for people to face these issues together.
 We want to foster qualities that support lifelong learning so that more of us can adapt to the challenges of these times.

 We also believe that given the right type of support, funding and opportunities that The Living Projects at Pondfield could become a prime example of how communities can collectively run, use and transform agricultural land into community assets, supporting learning, food sovereignty and wellbeing.
-Our mission is to grow The Living Projects into a space where we can support others to create similar initiatives and together tackle these issues.

-"I was introduced to young people with vision, energy and drive to create a difference locally.
+• "I was introduced to young people with vision, energy and drive to create a difference locally.
 This is a long-term vision towards creating a future that works for local people of all ages."

 • Space for local groups to meet